Rahul-kulal-73/TypeScript/5_classes and objects/README.md

 this.name = name;
 this.age = age;
 ```
-## In TypeScript, you can call another method from within a method using this:
+## In TypeScript, you can call another method from within a method using `this`:
 ```ts
 class Person {
   constructor(public name: string) {}